demian054/FreezerCatalogAPI/README.md

  ### AuthControllerTest

 	+ testAuthPersonSuccess				-> Test if the validation of the credentials its correct
-	+ testAuthPersonBadCredentials			-> Test if the validation of the credentials its correct, no credential
+	+ testAuthPersonBadCredentials			-> Test if the validation without credential
-	+ testAuthPersonInvalidCredentials		-> Test if the validation of the credentials its correct, invalid credential
+	+ testAuthPersonInvalidCredentials		-> Test if the validation with invalid credential

  ### FoodControllerTest